Ultimate 2 Weeks Japan Itinerary:

 Arashiyama Bamboo Forest

 The Arashiyama Bamboo Forest is another social media star.
 Just know that the photos of people standing alone in the bamboo groves are probably highly edited, because the groves are extremely popular and it is difficult to get a photo without people in the background.
+Visiting with a local guide will maximize your chances of getting the best pictures because they know all the best spots.

 How to get there: from Kinkaku-ji, take bus #205 back to Enmachi Station.
 At Enmachi Station, take the JR Sanin line train to Saga-Arashiyama Station.
 The bamboo groves are about a 5-10 minute walk from Saga-Arashiyama Station.